top of page

 Who our anxiety therapy offerings are for

-We specialize in working with people that are sensitive, empathic, and intuitive and that struggle with anxiety and panic attacks, as well as stress, trauma, difficulty in relationships, and other anxiety-based symptoms.
+We specialize in working with people who are sensitive, empathic, and intuitive and who struggle with anxiety and panic attacks, as well as stress, trauma, difficulty in relationships, and other anxiety-based symptoms.

 Sensitive people aka HSPs